-Many people each year are involved auto accidents that result in whiplash type injuries.
+Many people each year are involved in auto accidents that result in whiplash-type injuries.
 Along with a host of other symptoms, headaches are probably one of the most common complaints of the injured.

 In many cases, the violent wrenching of the neck experienced in an auto injury can occur before the muscles of the neck have time to brace.
 This results in a rapid and forceful over-stretching of the muscle fibers.
 Once stretched in this manner, the damaged fibers begin to swell and the muscle responds with spasms.
 If the injured and spasmed muscle is one that is attached to the base of the skull, it can cause increased pressure or tension resulting in what is called a suboccipital headache.

 Further, in some instances these muscle spasms compress or irritate certain nerves, traveling through the muscles, as they proceed up the back of the skull.
 This can result in the type of headache that seems to travel from the back of the skull up and around the ear.

 With the exception of the first vertebra (spinal bone) in our neck, our vertebrae are connected to each other in three places: the disc in the front and two small joints at the back of each vertebra known as facet joints.
 When healthy, these facet joints control the normal movement of our neck, allowing smooth pain-free rotation and side bending of the head on the neck.